IanBrettell/PhD-thesis/book/PhD thesis.md

 <p class="caption">(\#fig:F2-cross-schema)(ref:F2-cross-schema)</p>
 </div>

-The medaka fish (*Oryzias latipes*) has been studied as a model organism in Japan for over a century,[@wittbrodtMedakaModelOrganism2002] and is gaining recognition elsewhere as a powerful genetic model for vertebrates.[@spivakovGenomicPhenotypicCharacterization2014] In addition to possessing a number of desirable traits that are characteristic of model organisms (including their small-size, short reproduction time, and high fertility), medaka are also – uniquely among vertebrates – resilient to inbreeding from the wild.

-Since 2010, the Birney Group at EMBL-EBI, in collaboration with the Wittbrodt Group at COS, University of Heidelberg and the Loosli Group at the Karlsruhe Institute of Technology (KIT), have been working to establish the world’s first panel of vertebrate inbred strains – now known as the Medaka Inbred Kiyosu-Karlsruhe Panel (**MIKK panel**).
-The MIKK Panel was bred from a wild population caught near Kiyosu in Southern Japan, and now comprises 80 inbred, near-isogenic "lines".[@fitzgeraldMedakaInbredKiyosuKarlsruhe2022]

-The MIKK Panel was created to map genetic variants associated with quantitative traits at a high resolution, and to explore the interactions between those variants and any environmental variables of interest.
-The purpose of the companion papers @fitzgeraldMedakaInbredKiyosuKarlsruhe2022 and @legerGenomicVariationsEpigenomic2022 was to introduce the MIKK panel to the scientific community, and describe the genetic characteristics of the MIKK panel that would make it a useful resource for other researchers who wish to explore the genetics of quantitative traits in vertebrates.
-My contributions to these papers involved visualising the inbreeding trajectory of the panel (Chapter \@ref(inbreeding-sec)), exploring the evolutionary history of the MIKK panel's founding population (Chapter \@ref(introgression-sec)), measuring the levels of homozygosity across the panel (Chapter \@ref(nuc-div)), assessing its allele-frequency distribution and rate of linkage disequilibrium (LD) decay (Chapter \@ref(ld-decay-sec)), and characterising the structural variants present in a smaller sample of lines using Oxford Nanopore long-read sequencing data (Chapter \@ref(mikksv-sec)).

-## GWAS
+By combining this traditional genetic mapping method with modern sequencing technologies, researchers are not only able to map genetic variants associated with a phenotype of interest at a higher resolution than in humans, but also functionally validate those variants by "knocking in" (or out) a discovered allele in an embryo to confirm that it has the effect predicted.
+Many studies have already made use of this combined method (CITE), known as a "Genome-Wide Linkage Analysis", which applies modern genetic association statistical methods that have been refined over the last decade in humans, known as *Genome-Wide Association Analysis*, or **GWAS**.

+### Genome-Wide Association Analysis

 GWAS aim to identify genetic variants associated with traits by comparing the allele frequencies of individuals who share similar ancestries, but differ in values for the trait in question [@uffelmannGenomewideAssociationStudies2021].
-As of 2021, over 5,700 GWAS have been performed for more than 3,330 traits [@uffelmannGenomewideAssociationStudies2021].
+As of 2021, over 5,700 GWAS have been performed for more than 3,330 human traits [@uffelmannGenomewideAssociationStudies2021].

-However, most GWAS have been performed with individuals of European ancestry, despite only constituting around 16% of the present global population.
-Although the proportion of participants in GWAS from a non-European background increased from 4% in 2009 to 16% in 2016 [@popejoyGenomicsFailingDiversity2016]), as of 2019, 79% of all GWAS participants recorded in the GWAS Catalog were of European ancestry, and the proportion of non-European individuals has remained the same or reduced since late 2014 [@martinClinicalUseCurrent2019].
-This bias extends to PGS studies, where as of 2019, only 67% of them included only participants of European ancestry, with another 19% including only East Asian ancestry participants, and only 3.8% with cohorts of African, Hispanic, or Indigenous ancestry [@duncanAnalysisPolygenicRisk2019].

-It is therefore unsurprising that PGS scores are far better at predicting disease risk in individuals of European ancestry than in those of non-European ancestry [@martinHumanDemographicHistory2017; @martinClinicalUseCurrent2019].
-Indeed, the predictive accuracy of PGS scores decays with genetic divergence of the GWAS "independent" or "test" sample, from the  "discovery" or "training" sample, as established in both humans [@martinHumanDemographicHistory2017; @martinClinicalUseCurrent2019], and livestock [@clarkImportanceInformationRelatives2012; @habierImpactGeneticRelationship2010; @pszczolaReliabilityDirectGenomic2012].

-Compared to PGS scores for those of European ancestry, PGS scores across multiple traits are ~64-78% less accurate for individuals of African ancestry, [@duncanAnalysisPolygenicRisk2019; @martinClinicalUseCurrent2019], ~50% less accurate for individuals of East-Asian ancestry, and ~37% less accurate for individuals of South-Asian ancestry [@martinClinicalUseCurrent2019].

-### Mixed models for genetic association analysis
+[GWAS METHODOLOGY]

 "The distinction between Mendelian loci and QTLs is artificial, as the same mapping techniques can be applied to both.
 In fact, the classification of genetic (and allelic) effects should be considered as a continuum.
 At one end of the spectrum is the dichotomous Mendelian trait with only two detectable and distinct phenotypes, which are governed by a single gene.
 At the other end are traits, such as growth, which are likely to be affected by many genes that each contribute a small portion to the overall phenotype." [@membersofthecomplextraitconsortiumNatureIdentificationQuantitative2003]